open-voice-interoperability/docs-archived/components/voice_registry_system_meeting_notes.md

 # Voice Registry System Meeting Minutes
 This document is meant to capture the meeting notes and decision.

+## Meeting 12.03.2020

+### Agenda:
+- Shared the feedback from the presentation
+- Discuss the next steps (identifying requirements, dependencies)
+- Identify governance for the registry.
+Do we need one?
+What it would like?

 ## Meeting 11.06.2020
 ### Action Items from 10.29.2020:
 - Closed the #66 - owner: @maridob